 Based on the regulatory flexibility analysis, it is not expected that the proposal will have a significant impact on small entities.
 Although there would be a new disclosure requirement for creditors that voluntarily request information about applicant characteristics, a model form is proposed to ease compliance.
 Also, there is a new requirement to retain certain records for preapproved credit solicitations.
 For business reasons, many institutions already retain some of the preapproved credit solicitation information being sought.
 In addition, compliance burdens should be minimized by the fact that creditors may use a variety of methods, such as electronic storage, to retain records.
-The Board is expected to take further action by mid-year 2001.
+Following review of the public comments, the Board is expected to take further action.

-Action Date FR Cite Board requested comment on advance notice 03/12/98 63 FR 12326 Board requested comment on proposed rule 08/16/99 64 FR 44582 Further Board action by 06/00/01
+Action Date FR Cite Board requested comment on advance notice 03/12/98 63 FR 12326 Board requested comment on proposed rule 08/16/99 64 FR 44582 Further Board action by 12/00/01

-Small Entities Affected: Businesses Government Levels Affected: None Agency Contact: Natalie E. Taylor, Counsel Federal Reserve System

-Counsel, Federal Reserve System, Division of Consumer and Community Affairs
+Agency Contact: Natalie E. Taylor, Counsel, Federal Reserve System, Division of Consumer and Community

-4673.
+4315.
 REGULATION: B - EQUAL CREDIT OPPORTUNITY; AND REGULATION: Z - TRUTH IN LENDING (DOCKET NUMBERS: R-1040 AND R-1043)

-Priority: Substantive, Nonsignificant Legal Authority: 15 USC 1601 et seq; 12 USC 4301 et seq
+Priority: Substantive, Nonsignificant Legal Authority: 15 USC 1601 et seq;

+12 USC 4301 et seq